Home » What We Do » Advocacy

 The roles and responsibilities of the Chapin Center are:

 Education.
-As Long Island’s regional food bank, we see food insecure people every day and must use our platform to illuminate the often hidden issue of hunger on Long Island.
+As Long Island’s regional food bank, we see food-insecure people every day and must use our platform to illuminate the often hidden issue of hunger on Long Island.
 This is necessary to garner the public support needed for sustainable public policy solutions in the future.
-Activities include op-eds in local newspapers, social media platforms updates, and advocacy training sessions.
+Activities include op-eds in local newspapers, social media platform updates, and advocacy training sessions.

 Special Events